-There will be an awards ceremony to present awards to the top three in age groups as well as overall male and female of both races.
+There will be an awards ceremony to present awards to the top three in age groups as well as overall male and female of all races.
 Awards will NOT be mailed.
-Time and location of the ceremony will be announced closer to race day.
+There will be a tent at the finish line where awards will be presented.

 Will there be a medical tent or other emergency plans in place?